 Bodybuilding is a form of exercise that is ultimately about changing the overall appearance of the human body through a super intense regime of exercise and diet.
-In most cases it would appear extreme to the everyday person.
+In most cases, it would appear extreme to the everyday person.
 It is often known for its professional or competitive nature where entrants are judged on their overall appearance.

 General muscle building is what people would normally hope to achieve from exercise that includes resistance training.
-Generally considered to be one of the overall goals of a fitness regime, it revolves around building muscle through resistance and anaerobic exercises while maintaining a healthy diet that promotes that muscle growth.
-With exercise the general consensus is to work the muscle harder to achieve muscle growth.
+Generally considered to be one of the overall goals of a fitness regime, it revolves around building muscle through resistance and anaerobic exercises while maintaining a healthy diet that promotes muscle growth.
+With exercise, the general consensus is to work the muscle harder to achieve muscle growth.

 The major difference between bodybuilding and general resistance training is how muscle mass is created.
 In bodybuilding, the muscles are enlarged by a process called muscle hypertrophy.
 While this is a natural process, successful bodybuilding seeks to quicken this process by undertaking known stimuli, such as strength training, anaerobic exercise, and combining it with a high protein and low carbohydrate diet.
 Muscular endurance training is also used to ensure that training can continue on a regular basis.

 Bodybuilding and general muscle building depend on both hypertrophy and hyperplasia.
 In contrast to hypertrophy, hyperplasia is the increase in the number of cells making up component muscles.
 When muscles are damaged and micro-trauma occurs, the body naturally reacts to this by replacing the damaged cells of the muscle back to their original state, but also adding more cells to reduce the chances or risk of damage occurring in the future.
 General muscle building will stress the muscles so that both hypertrophy and hyperplasia occur.
 The overall result is that muscles are both more defined because they are bigger in size and number.
 But also stronger because the cells are both bigger in number and size.